A-bearr/Crowdfunding_ETL/README.md

 Esteban Ortega,
 Renz Supnet

+#Notes
+- When importing the data to the tables, please import the category, contacts, subcategory csvs first, before importing the campaign csv.

 # Content breakdown for this repository
 1. ERD folder with ERD diagram, QUickDBD diagram, and .sql file.
 2. Resource folder with given Excel files and created CSV files